rogeriotaques/vue-hotkeys-rt/readme.md

 ## Contributing

-Do you know `Vue.js` and would like to contribute? 🙌 Great, I'd love to have you helping improve this tool.
+Do you know `Vue.js` and would like to contribute?

+Great 🙌 , I'd love to have your help to improve this component.
 Just clone this repository and send back your contributions as `pull requests`.

 Wanna chat? 🙂 Drop me a line on [Twitter](https://twitter.com/rogeriotaques).